loculus-project/loculus/docs/src/content/docs/for-users/approve-submissions.md

 You can retrieve a list of uploaded but not released sequences by sending a GET request to the endpoint:

 ```
-<Backend URL>/<organism>/get-sequences?groupIdsFilter=<group id>&statusesFilter=RECEIVED&statusesFilter=IN_PROCESSING&statusesFilter=HAS_ERRORS&statusesFilter=AWAITING_APPROVAL&warningsFilter=INCLUDE_WARNINGS
+<Backend URL>/<organism>/get-sequences?groupIdsFilter=<group id>&statusesFilter=RECEIVED&statusesFilter=IN_PROCESSING&statusesFilter=PROCESSED
 ```

 The `sequenceEntries` field of the returned object contains a list of sequences with their corresponding `status`:

 -   Sequence that are in the status `RECEIVED` have not yet been processed.
 This should usually happen within a few minutes.
 -   Sequences that are in the status `IN_PROCESSING` are currently being processed, please wait a few more moments.
--   Sequences that are in the status `HAS_ERRORS` contain errors.
-To find out details, we recommend going to the review page on the website: you can find it by going to the Submission Portal and clicking on "Review".
+- Sequences that are in the status `PROCESSED` are done processing.
+If they do not have errors, they can be approved.
+To find out more about errors, we recommend going to the review page on the website: you can find it by going to the Submission Portal and clicking on "Review".
--   Sequences that are in the status `AWAITING_APPROVAL` have passed the processing and quality checks and can be approved.

 A cURL request could be:

 ```
 curl -X 'GET' \
-  '<Backend URL>/<organism>/get-sequences?groupIdsFilter=<group id>&statusesFilter=RECEIVED&statusesFilter=IN_PROCESSING&statusesFilter=HAS_ERRORS&statusesFilter=AWAITING_APPROVAL&warningsFilter=INCLUDE_WARNINGS' \
+  '<Backend URL>/<organism>/get-sequences?groupIdsFilter=<group id>&statusesFilter=RECEIVED&statusesFilter=IN_PROCESSING&statusesFilter=PROCESSED \
   -H 'accept: application/json' \
   -H 'Authorization: Bearer <authentication token>'
 ```

-You can either approve selected sequences or approve all sequences that are in the status `AWAITING_APPROVAL`.
+You can either approve selected sequences or approve all sequences that are in the status `PROCESSED` and don't have errors.
 To do that, send a POST request to `<Backend URL>/<organism>/approve-processed-data` with the following request body:

 ```
 // For a specific list of sequences: